saleor/saleor-dashboard/.changeset/lucky-cameras-taste.md

 "saleor-dashboard": patch
 ---

-Fixes an issue where OAuth user were unable to edit permission groups even though they had full access
+You can now properly edit permission groups when you have full access